terenceponce/dotfiles/README.md

 	@echo "Setting up neovim..."
 	$(call install_package,neovim)
 	# Add your symlinks and configuration here

+# Don't forget to add to the main targets:
+# all: git tmux prompt neovim
+# clean: clean-git clean-tmux clean-prompt clean-neovim
 ```

 ## Requirements

 - Git (for cloning this repository and TPM)
 - Make (for running the Makefile)
+- curl (for Oh-My-Posh installation)
 - sudo access (for package installation)

 ## Notes